-Analysis: Provider-initiated solutions improve quality of care in nursing homesSeptember 10th, 2013 in Health /
+Analysis: Provider-initiated solutions improve quality of care in nursing homesSeptember 10, 2013 in Medicine & Health / Health

 A new study from the Regenstrief Institute and the Indiana University Center for Aging Research has found that nursing home care improves in critical areas—including falls, quality of life and rehospitalizations—when state government and nursing homes collaborate in a performance-based incentive program that promotes local solutions to local problems.

 The researchers analyzed the impact that Minnesota's Performance-based Incentive Payment Program had on care quality in participating nursing homes.
 With state funding, PIPP puts emphasis on nursing homes, individually or in collaboration with other nursing homes, taking initiative to identify their specific problems, employ evidence-based solutions and evaluate outcomes; it is the only program of this type in the nation.

 Their findings appear in "The Care Span: Minnesota's Provider-Initiated Approach Yields Care Quality Gains at Participating Nursing Homes" published in the September issue of the journal Health Affairs.